vccimaging/MegapixelAO/ao/README.md

   After you have run `settings` and `AO_xy_alignment`, and have the configurations saved in `./temp`. you can run `AO_closedloop` freely.

+#### Notes

+Default camera capture mode is software trigger; you can switch to hardware trigger by:

+- Feed an input synchronization signal to the camera;
+- Comment out in code and recompile.

 #### Projects

 - `settings` sets the shutter time (`shutter_time.txt`), auto-detects the SLM size (`SLM_sizes.txt`) and sensor size (`sensor_sizes.txt`), and writes the results to `./temp`.